 An internet search brings up anything from three to 30 different diversity types.
 But typically, workplace diversity aims to create an equal, open and welcoming environment, regardless of gender, race, religion, sexual orientation, age or disability.

-However, if businesses think having a diverse mix of people on the payroll is job done, they need to think again.
-Equity and diversity is not a 'once and done' tick-box exercise.
+However, if businesses believe having a diverse mix of people on the payroll is job done, they need to think again.
+Equity and diversity are not a 'once and done' tick-box exercise.
 Organisations must also ensure they have an inclusive culture.

 Inclusion is the catalyst that allows businesses to benefit from the rich blend of experiences and backgrounds offered by a diverse group of people.